 For most people currently working from home, an average day involves spending long hours staring at a screen and tapping away at a keyboard.
 If you use a computer or a tablet for long periods of time, it’s crucial to give your eyes a break and to keep a close eye on your vision.
 If you notice any changes, for example, you’re straining to read smaller print, or the screen looks blurred from some distances, arrange an eye test.
 It’s also a good idea to seek advice if you’re prone to headaches.
 Taking regular breaks from the screen, wearing glasses or contact lenses if you need them and adjusting the brightness of the display can all help to improve vision.
 If you already have glasses, but you don’t wear them frequently, or you have concerns that your prescription has changed, see your optician.
 There are hundreds of fabulous frames to choose from at sites like www.eyeglasses.com and buying new glasses is a brilliant way to update your image and protect your eyes.
 If you do use a computer on a regular basis, it’s also worth exploring eye care software, which helps to neutralise blue light and protect the eyes.
 Many workers are required to spend long hours at a desk, but often, we’re guilty of maximising screen time by logging off and then picking up tablets or phones.
 Try and limit your daily screen time to give your eyes a chance to rest and recover.

 Back pain is one of the most common ailments among office-based and home workers.
 At the moment, many people who would ordinarily be sat in an office are working from home, and this may mean that they are at even greater risk of developing back and neck pain due to poor posture.
 If you’re working at the kitchen table while sitting on a dining chair, or you spend hours on the sofa with a laptop perched on your knee, take steps to maintain good posture.
 Use a cushion to provide support for the lumbar section of the spine in the lower back, sit up straight with your shoulders back and place your keyboard in a position that means you don’t have to stretch.
 Rest your wrists on the desk and avoid slouching.
 If you’re going to be working from home for a long time, it’s worth asking your boss about the possibility of supplying a proper office chair, which is designed to promote good posture and enhance comfort.
 Some people find standing desks more comfortable.
 If you’re susceptible to back pain, you could try alternating between sitting and standing.
 It’s important to seek medical advice if you have chronic pain, or your discomfort is becoming more pronounced.
+There are plenty of natural remedies for back pain including acupuncture and stretching exercises.
 For more tips on improving your posture, take a look at this article https://www.webmd.com/osteoporosis/ss/slideshow-posture-tips.

 Mental wellbeing is one of the most talked-about subjects at the moment.
 With a pandemic to contend with and uncertainty looming, there is no doubt that many people are feeling anxious and worried.
 When we talk about health, we often focus on the physical side, but it’s equally important to devote time and energy to protecting, nourishing and improving mental health.
 If you are stressed or concerned, or you’re finding it difficult to switch off or feel at ease at the moment, there are steps you can take.
 Effective self-help techniques include exercising frequently, taking good care of yourself by eating well and making sure you get enough sleep, spending time outdoors, dedicating time to hobbies and interests and spending time with people who make you feel good.
 If you can’t see friends and family because of restrictions, stay in touch online or call and catch-up on a regular basis.
 Many of us feel happier when we are sociable, and even a simple thing like a text message or a Zoom chat with friends can make a real difference.
 Creative activities are a brilliant way to channel emotions and thoughts in a positive way, and they can be particularly beneficial for people who find it hard to talk.
 If you don’t feel comfortable opening up and chatting to relatives or friends, painting, drawing or writing can be cathartic.
 It’s also essential to realise that they are people there to support and help you if you are struggling or you simply want to chat or get something off your chest.